tonyho/app-framework-binder/doc/afb-plugin-writing.md

 		void *closure;			/* the closure for functions */
 	};

-It contains two pointers: one, *itf*, points to the functions needed to handle the internal request represented by the second pointer, *closure*.
+It contains two pointers: first one *itf*, points to functions used to handle internal request.
+Second one *closure* point onto function closure.

 > The structure must never be used directly.
-> Insted, use the intended functions provided
+> Instead developer should use the intended functions provided
-> by afb-daemon and described here.
+> by afb-daemon as described here after.

 *req* is used to get arguments of the request, to send answer, to store session data.